Paweł Pawlikowski: 2000s

-In 2000 he wrote and directed Last Resort starring Dina Korzun and Paddy Considine, which won a BAFTA, the Michael Powell Award for Best British Film at Edinburgh and many other awards.
+In 2000 he wrote and directed Last Resort starring Dina Korzun and Paddy Considine, which won the BAFTA Award for Outstanding British Debut, the Michael Powell Award for Best British Film at Edinburgh and many other awards.
 In 2004 he wrote and directed My Summer of Love starring Emily Blunt and Natalie Press, which won a BAFTA, the Michael Powell Award for Best British Film and many other awards.

 In 2006, he filmed about 60% of his adaptation of Magnus Mills' The Restraint of Beasts when the project was halted—his wife had fallen gravely ill and he left to care for her and their children.

 2010s

 In 2011, he wrote and directed a film loosely adapted from Douglas Kennedy's novel The Woman in the Fifth, starring Ethan Hawke and Kristin Scott Thomas.

 On 19 October 2013, his film Ida (starring Agata Kulesza) won the Best Film Award at the London Film Festival, on the same night that Anthony Chen, one of his students at the National Film and Television School, won the Sutherland Prize for the Best First Film, for Ilo Ilo.
 Ida won the 2015 Academy Award for Foreign Language Film on 23 February 2015, the first Polish film to do so.
 In the same year, he was a member of the jury headed by Alfonso Cuarón at the 72nd Venice International Film Festival.

 In 2017, Pawlikowski adapted Emmanuel Carrère's biographical novel Limonov (2011), based on the life of Eduard Limonov, into a screenplay.
 Pawlikowski planned to direct the film adaptation but revealed in 2020 that he lost interest in the character and abandoned plans to direct.
+The screenplay was later reworked and directed by Russian filmmaker Kirill Serebrennikov into Limonov: The Ballad (2024).

-His most recent film, Cold War earned him the Best Director Award at the 2018 Cannes Film Festival.
-It also won five awards at the 2018 European Film Awards including Best Film, Best Director and Best Actress Awards.
-In 2019, he was announced as one of the members of the jury at the Cannes Film Festival.
+His sixth feature film, Cold War, earned him the Best Director Award at the 2018 Cannes Film Festival, also marking his first entry at the festival's main competition.
+It won five awards at the 2018 European Film Awards including Best Film, Best Director and Best Actress.
+Alongside three nominations at the 91st Academy Awards, Best Foreign Language Film, Best Director and Best Cinematography.

+In 2019, he was announced as one of the members of the main competition jury at the Cannes Film Festival.